RongtingH/Qihao_Site/content/author/Qihao/_index.md

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
-organizations = [ { name = "The University of Hong Kong", url = "https://www.hku.hk/" },{name = "School of Biomedical Sciences", url = "https://www.sbms.hku.hk/"} ]
+organizations = [ { name = "The University of Hong Kong", url = "https://www.hku.hk/" },{name = "Department of Industrial and Manufacturing Systems Engineering", url = "https://www.imse.hku.hk/"} ]

 # Short bio (displayed in user profile at end of posts)
 bio = "PhD student"

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email = "rthuang@connect.hku.hk"
+email = "qihaowu@connect.hku.hk"

 # List (academic) interests or hobbies
 interests = [
-  "Computational Biology",
-  "Single-Cell Genomics",
-  "Proteomics",
+  "Optimizations",
+  "Financial Engineering",
+  "Operational Research",
-  "Machine Learning",
+  "Machine Learning"
-  "Photography"
 ]

 # Organizational groups that you belong to (for People widget)